- Version: 7.1.0.74186

 Above: Freehand highlighting

-When PDFNet is auto-initialized into demo mode by default, a console message will be printed which appears to indicate that the commercial license key used with PTPDFNet.initialize()
+When PDFNet is auto-initialized into demo mode by default, a console message will be printed which appears to indicate that the commercial license key used with PTPDFNet.initialize() is invalid:

 sh